lifebit-ai/bioinfo-wrangling-scripts/gwas/gwas_walkthrough.md

 ## 2. Creating a cohort in Cohort Browser

 You can navigate to Cohort Browser by clicking on the second bottom **Cohort Browser v2** tab on left-side bar.
-This will direct you to a page with existing cohorrs present in the workspace.
+This will direct you to a page with existing cohorts present in the workspace.
 You can create a new jupyter session by clicking on the green "New Cohort" button in the top right.
 Please give it a name and an optional description and click "Save".

 An example we use here is a case-control breast cancer cohort.
 First, let's select female participants to retain in the cohort of interest.
 Click on the green plus "Add filters" icon which will display a search bar for querying phenotypes available in the data for filtering.
 Search "phenotypic sex" in the search bar and select the first result.
 Click on the blue "Add as filter" button to add this field as a filter.